Skip to main content

 Enabling Required Google APIs

-1. In the Google Cloud Console, go to "APIs & Services" > "Library"
+• For full functionality, you'll need to enable Maps JavaScript API for your project from Google Cloud Console, go to "APIs & Services" > "Library"

 Verifying Setup